Latest News Events

 COVID - 19

 LPC will continue to hold meetings online, on the first Tuesday of each month, starting at 7.30pm.
 If you have any questions you wish to put forward to the parish council, please email them to fiona at the email below.
-There will be regular updates on the' Loddiswell what's On' facebook site and please check the display cabinet, shop and local magazine for a list of kind volunteers who can collect prescriptions and essential shopping items for those who are unable.
+There will be regular updates on the' Loddiswell Parish Council facebook site.
 Please do adhere to government guidelines, stay home and stay safe.

 Please send any correspondence or queries via email to: